ouyangxin1981/TorQ-FX/docs/Installation.md

 2. The list of currency pairs that will be downloaded by default

 3. Whether the download function should be run from a certain date on startup, and what this date should be

+The default settings are for the download function are EUR/GBP, GBP/USD, EUR/USD, EUR/JPY, GBP/JPY and USD/JPY as the currency pairs to download, and the start date for the intial run to be 2017.01.01.
+Note that there are currently 79 currency pairs available to download; the HDB for all currency pairs for one week is about 670MB.
+The gainfx table for all of these currency pairs for one day will be about 3500000 rows.
+The full database from 2000 to the end of January 2017 is approximately 170GB.

 The environment variables for the pack are located in the setenv.sh script.